Week 7

 Schedule

-The class will be divided in two blocks from 1:10 to 2:30 and from 2:30 to 4:00.
+Today the class will be divided in two blocks from 12:30 to 2:10 and from 2:10 to 3:30.
 Each team will present and provide feedback to other teams as follows:

 Your theam should work on their project outside of their “presentation block”.
 The following rooms are reserved for you so you have a dedicated workspace during our usual class time.
 You’re welcome to use other places to work.